 Auto-scaling allows you to enable or disable graceful scale-in for all scale-in rules.
 This feature is called global graceful scale-in and is disabled by default.
-When you add or edit a single scale-in rule, graceful scale-in is enabled by default, and the default duration is 60 seconds (valid range: 60-86400 seconds).
+When you add or edit a single scale-in rule, graceful scale-in is enabled by default, and the default duration is 60 seconds (valid range: 60-1800 seconds).

-When both graceful scale-in and a single scale-in rule are enabled, the graceful scale-in takes effect.
+When global graceful scale-in and a single rule are enabled, graceful scale-in takes effect for the rule.